 Mariposa Grove is another popular sight at the park, as it’s home to some truly ancient trees.
 You’ll find giant sequoias here which are thousands of years old.

-Do you have any interesting or fun facts about Yosemite National Park that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Yosemite National Park?
+Share them in the comments below!